How to Tell if Odors From Well Water Are Coming from Well or Inside the House

 Sources of Hydrogen Sulfide

-Iron bacteria and sulfur bacteria present in groundwater use iron and sulfur as an energy source and chemically change sulfates to produce H2S gas.
-These bacteria use the sulfur available from decaying plants, rocks, or soil and often thrive in an iron-rich environment.
+Iron and sulfur bacteria present in groundwater use iron and sulfur as energy sources and chemically change sulfates to produce H2S gas.
+These bacteria use the sulfur available from decaying organic matter, plants, rocks, or soil and often thrive in an iron-rich environment.

 The harmless, non-toxic bacteria usually exist in oxygen-deficient environments, such as deep wells and plumbing systems.
 The bacteria do not usually cause health problems but contribute to bad tastes and odors at low levels.